-All the data in the paper include CTX mosaic images (5 m/pixel resolution, Dickson, 2018) produced by the Malin Space Science Systems and Jet Propulsion Laboratory and panchromatic images (0.7 m/pixel) of the Tianwen-1 highresolution camera (HiRIC); HiRIC is one of the main payloads of China's first Mars Exploration Mission.
+All the data in the paper include CTX mosaic images (5 m/pixel resolution, Dickson, 2018) produced by the Malin Space Science Systems and Jet Propulsion Laboratory and panchromatic images (0.7 m/pixel) of the Tianwen-1 HiRIC; HiRIC is one of the main payloads of China's first Mars Exploration Mission.
 Its main goal is to obtain detailed observation images of key areas on the surface of Mars.
 It has two working modes: panchromatic mode and multispectral mode (Meng, 2021).
 The comparison of key parameters between HiRIC and MRO equipped with HiRISE and CTX is shown in Table 1 (Meng, 2021; McEwen, 2007; Malin, 2007).
 Both HiRIC and HiRISE can provide high-resolution images to characterize the strata, geological structure and composition of Martian surface features in detail (McEwen, 2007); CTX is designed to provide background data obtained by other instruments (Malin, 2007).
 After comprehensively evaluating the performance parameters and research area of the above three instruments, we selected HiRIC panchromatic images and CTX images.
-The high-resolution images and DEM offered by HiRIC provide clear morphological features of large areas in the southern Utopia Planita, which can also accomplish mud volcano statistics and land block division that could not be completed originally due to the small coverage area of HiRISE (Figure 1).
-1 (a), red is the coverage area of the HiRIC image, yellow is the coverage area of the HiRISE image) and insufficient CTX resolution (Figure.
-1 (Bb c)) It has provided great help for the regional research.
+The high-resolution images and DEM offered by HiRIC provide clear morphological features of large areas in the southern Utopia Planitia, which can also accomplish mud volcano statistics and land block division that could not be completed originally due to the small coverage area of HiRISE (Figure 1(a), red is the coverage area of the HiRIC image, yellow is the coverage area of the HiRISE image) and insufficient CTX resolution (Figure 1 (b, c)) It has provided great help for the regional research.

-HiRIC DEM (3.5 m/pixel), CTX DEM (6 m/pixel) and MEX HRSC MOLA blended DEM (200 m/pixel, Ferguson, 2018) produced by stereophotogrammetry.
+HiRIC DEM (3.5 m/pixel), CTX DEM (8 m/pixel) and MEX HRSC MOLA blended DEM (200 m/pixel, Fergason, 2018) produced by stereophotogrammetry.
 The HiRIC DEM is used for stratigraphic surveys and block division, the CTX DEM is used for stratigraphic surveys, and the MEX HRSC MOLA blended DEM is used for the analysis of large-scale geomorphic units.

-Figure 1 (a) Blue: 3D strata model range, red: HiRIC image coverage, yellow: HiRISE coverage (CTX mosaic ID: E108\N20, E108\N24); (b) Mud volcano on HiRIC image; (c) Mud volcano on CTX image (CTX mosaic ID: E108\N24); (d) CTX images produced by Malin Space Science System and Jet Propulsion Laboratory in the landing site of Zhurong(CTX mosaic ID: E104\N20, E104\N24, E108\N20, E108\N24, E112\N20, E112\N24); (e) MEX HRSC MOLA Blended DEM in the landing site of Zhurong; (f) Crustal thickness map of Zhurong landing site; (g) Magnetic field intensity diagram of Zhurong landing site;.
+Figure 1 (a) Blue: 3D strata model range, red: HiRIC image coverage, yellow: HiRISE coverage (CTX mosaic ID: E108\N20, E108\N24); (b) Cone on HiRIC DEM; (c) Cone on HiRIC image; (d) Cone on CTX image (CTX mosaic ID: E108\N24); (e) CTX images produced by Malin Space Science System and Jet Propulsion Laboratory in the landing site of Zhurong(CTX mosaic ID: E104\N20, E104\N24, E108\N20, E108\N24, E112\N20, E112\N24); (f) MEX HRSC MOLA Blended DEM in the landing site of Zhurong; (g) Crustal thickness map of Zhurong landing site; (h) Magnetic field intensity diagram of Zhurong landing site;.